Markbnj/venv2docker/README.md

     --apt=PACKAGES          Use apt-get to install PACKAGES at build.
     --apt=FILE              Install each package in FILE at build.
     --args=ARGS             Pass ARGS to entrypoint command line.
-    -b, --base=BASE         Use BASE as the base image.
+    -b, --base=IMAGE        Use BASE as the base image.
     --bin_path=PATH         Install the project folder to PATH in the image.
     -c, --clean             Perform build clean step and exit .   -d, --debug             Print diagnostic information after build.